Here are some tips on driving in the snow and cold weather.

 Second, “it’s a visual invitation for car thieves to jump in and drive away,” Seattle-based PEMCO Insurance company said in a list of winter tips.
 This time of year, the company says they see a spike in “puffer thefts” and don’t want you to be one of the victims.

-In light of the likelihood that the region’s colder-than-normal temperatures will persist, here are some hacks put together by PEMCO for dealing with a few of the most common cold-weather car problems:
+Here are some hacks put together by PEMCO for dealing with a few of the most common cold-weather car problems:

 - Frozen car door lock?
 Banish ice in a flash with a dab of alcohol-containing hand sanitizer over the keyhole and on your key.
 (Wipe it up to keep it off your paint.)
 When you’re back home and if the lock is thawed, spray it with WD-40 to prevent future freeze-ups.